Skip to main content

 }

 To use the data created by this mutation in our SQRL script, we have to import it.
-Replace the first two lines of the metrics.sqrl script with:
+Replace the first three lines of the metrics.sqrl script with:

 metrics.sqrl